juepi/PIO-ESP32-OvenController/README.md

 ### v1.0.1
 - Bugfix: forgot to subscribe to `OvenState_topic`
-- optimized some template settings and removed unneccessary stuff
+- optimized some template settings and removed unnecessary stuff
+- Increase CPU frequency to 160MHz (possible ESP resets with 80MHz)